blockchain-lab-um/masca/packages/docs/docs/getting-started.md

 `yarn add @blockchain-lab-um/masca-connector`

 Masca is installed and enabled using the function `enableMasca`.
-After the Snap is installed, this function returns `MetamaskMasca` object that you can use to retrieve the API interface.
+After the Snap is installed, this function returns `Masca` object that you can use to retrieve the API interface.

 A minimal example of initializing Masca and invoking one of the API methods: